 This area looks at the extent to which the respondent feels comfortable and at ease in making connections with others.
-It also gives an indication about the extent to which they are likely to flex their approach when meeting others to help build relationships.
+It also gives an indication of the extent to which they are likely to flex their approach when meeting others to help build relationships.

-Adopting a supportive leadership style; making efforts to gain an understanding of the views of others.
+Adopting a supportive leadership style, making efforts to gain an understanding of the views of others.
 Motivated by caring aspects of a leadership role.

-Responses in this area look at the extent to which there is a preference to being open to listen to the views and ideas of others, as opposed to putting across their own.
+Responses in this area look at the extent to which there is a preference to being open to listening to the views and ideas of others, as opposed to putting across their own.
 It is also concerned with the extent to which the respondent is motivated by the more caring aspects of a leadership role.

-Decision making and ambiguity
+Decision-making and ambiguity

 Confident to make quick leadership decisions when all the facts may not be available; relies on intuition and experience to cope with ambiguity.